-During the fiscal years ended December 29, 2013 and December 30, 2012, the Company did not issue restricted stock as permitted under the 2007 Stock Plan.
-In the past, the Company has granted restricted stock to its directors, executive officers and other key employees.
+In the past, the Company has granted restricted stock to its directors, executive officers, and other key employees.
 The restricted shares granted to directors were generally subject to a three year vesting requirement.
 The restricted shares granted to executive officers and other key employees were generally subject to a four year graded vesting requirement.
 The fair value of the non-vested common shares is based on the grant date market value of the common shares.
+During the fiscal years ended December 28, 2014 and December 29, 2013, the Company did not issue restricted stock as permitted under the 2007 Stock Plan.
+As ofDecember 28, 2014 and December 29, 2013, all restricted stock was vested.